Recent Storm Damage Posts

 Summertime Natural Disasters

-While Edmonds, WA doesn’t experience many ‘natural disasters’ it is important to know what kinds of disasters could be coming, especially in Summertime which is peak season for wildfires and hurricanes nationwide.
+While Edmonds, WA does not experience many ‘natural disasters’ it is important to know what kinds of disasters could be coming regionally and nationwide, especially in summertime which is peak season for wildfires and hurricanes.
 The National Disaster Education Coalition states every person, no matter where they live, should learn what disasters could impact their area (natural and man-made), make an emergency disaster plan, create a list of emergency contacts, make sure they are properly insured and have a pre-made disaster kit.
 In 2021, the U.S. experienced 20 separate billion-dollar weather and climate disasters, putting 2021 in second place for the most disasters in a calendar year, behind the record 22 separate billion-dollar events in 2020.

 Summertime Natural Disasters: Wildfires